Abstract

 Several areas around the globe experience exceptionally high incidence of Shiga toxin-producing Escherichia coli (STEC), including the virulent serotype E. coli O157:H7.
 These include Scotland,1 Ireland,2 Argentina,3 and the Canadian province of Alberta.4 All are home to large populations of agricultural ruminants, STEC’s primary reservoir.
 However, there are many regions with similar ruminant populations where STEC incidence is unremarkable.
 What differentiates high risk regions is unclear.
 Moreover, with systematic STEC surveillance only conducted in limited parts of the world,5 there may be unidentified regions with exceptionally high disease burden.

 STEC infections can arise from local reservoirs, transmitted through food, water, direct animal contact, or contact with contaminated environmental matrices.
 The most common reservoirs include domesticated ruminants such as cattle, sheep, and goats.
-While STEC has been isolated from a variety of other animal species and outbreaks have been linked to species such as deer6 and swine,7 it is unclear what roles they play as maintenance or intermediate hosts.
-STEC infections can be imported through food items traded nationally and internationally, as has been seen with E. coli O157:H7 outbreaks in romaine lettuce from the United States.8 Secondary transmission is believed to cause approximately 15% of cases, but the pathogen is not believed to be sustained long-term through person-to-person transmission alone.9,10
+Animal contact and consumption of contaminated meat and dairy products are significant risk factors for STEC, as are consumption of leafy greens, tomatoes, and herbs and recreational swimming that have been contaminated by feces from domestic ruminants.6 While STEC has been isolated from a variety of other animal species and outbreaks have been linked to species such as deer7 and swine,8 it is unclear what roles they play as maintenance or intermediate hosts.
+STEC infections can be imported through food items traded nationally and internationally, as has been seen with E. coli O157:H7 outbreaks in romaine lettuce from the United States.9 Secondary transmission is believed to cause approximately 15% of cases, but transmission of the pathogen is not believed to be sustained through person-to-person transmission over the long term.10,11

 Methods